 - Display those testimonials anywhere you want very easily

 - Multiple, beautiful templates for displaying your testimonials

 You can display testimonials anywhere using a short code.
-But, even better, if you’re using Thrive Content Builder to create your landing pages, you can bring in testimonials automatically – right where you need them.
+But, even better, if you’re using Thrive Architect to create your landing pages, you can bring in testimonials automatically – right where you need them.
 In fact, it is all updated dynamically.
 You can add a section to your landing page for testimonials for your product and Ovation will rotate all approved testimonials for that spot without any edits to your page.

 Ovation also makes it easy to bring in testimonials that weren’t submitted by the customer directly.
 For instance, perhaps they said something in a blog comment.
 With the click of a button, you can turn any blog comment into a testimonial in Ovation.

 It also has automatic approval by the customer.
 For instance, if a customer said something in a format which didn’t give express approval to be used as a testimonial, you can get their approval.
 Ovation can automatically send them an email asking for their permission.
 Simple Yes/No options in the email automatically do the work for you.